-Mr. Darch provides counsel in: compliance with NLRB dictates for non-union employers, union negotiations and labor contract compliance, absenteeism and leave management, Family and Medical Leave Act (FMLA), sexual harassment, Title VII discrimination (race, age, sex, national origin, and retaliation), arbitration agreements, workforce reductions, severance plans, developing personnel policies, workplace investigations, and wage and hour (FLSA) counseling and litigation.
-Mr. Darch also has experience with benefit plan modification, ERISA (retiree health and withdrawal) litigation, as well as labor and employment litigation.
-He is an experienced appellate court advocate, and provides clients with strategic and pragmatic solutions that help meet corporate objectives.
+Mr. Darch is a strategic and pragmatic counseler to management, addressing: compliance with NLRB dictates for non-union employers, union negotiations and labor contract compliance, confining union picketing, absenteeism, and leave management, Family and Medical Leave Act (FMLA), sexual harassment, Title VII discrimination (race, age, sex, national origin, and retaliation), arbitration agreements, workforce reductions, severance plans, developing personnel policies, workplace investigations, and wage and hour (FLSA) compliance .
+Mr. Darch also has experience with benefit plan modification, ERISA (retiree health and withdrawal) litigation, as well as labor injunctions and employment litigation.
+He is an experienced appellate court advocate.

 Representative Legal Matters

 - Maytag Corp.
 (Whirlpool Corp.) v.
 UAW, 687 F.3d 1076 (8th Cir.).
 A five day bench trial concluded retiree health benefits were not vested despite language providing benefits were "for life," affirmed on appeal.

 - Operating Engineers Local 150 v.
 NLRB (Terracon, Inc.), 361 F.3d 395, (7th Cir.).
 Manager's review of union authorization cards not tantamount to union recognition.

 - Safety Kleen, 279 NLRB 1117.
 Administrative Law Judge can dismiss case at close of General Counsel's evidence if General Counsel fails to establish a prima facie case.

 - ValleyCrest Landscaping v.
 Cement Mason's Pension Plan (C.D.
 Cal.).
 Suit to void labor agreement as void ab initio, settled on favourable terms.

 - Prystawik v.
 BEGO USA, (DRI).
 Title VII discrimination claim cannot be assigned, case dismissed, affirmed (1st Cir.)

 - Chicago Parking Assoc., 360 NLRB 132.
 A four day bench trial concluded the employers had not unlawfully refused to sign a collective bargaining agreement as there was no meeting of the minds.

 - Kyles v.
 Guardian Security, 222 F.3d 289 (7th Cir.).
 Jury verdict for employer in Title VII claim by employment-testers that refusal to hire testers was unlawful.

 - Pease, et al. v.
 Local 707, 386 F.3d 819 (7th Cir.).
 Multi-plaintiff, multi-count Section 301 claims jury verdict for defense, following a four day trial affirmed.